Booking Terms & Conditions

 If you are aware that you may have lost any of your personal property or belongings while travelling and using Hovertravel facilities you must contact Hovertravel via firstname.lastname@example.org.

-Items found or handed in as lost property will be held for 30 days and either disposed of or forwarded to charity.
+Items found or handed in as lost property will be held if perishable goods for 24 hours and for all other items for 30 days and either disposed of or forwarded to charity.

 18.0 DANGEROUS GOODS, FIREARMS AND DANGEROUS WEAPONS

-We may have the right to limit our liability for loss of life or personal injury, and for loss or damage to goods under the Merchant Shipping Act 1995.
-This Act sets upper limits on what we have to pay for death or personal injury to people who are not passengers.
-It also excludes our liability altogether for loss of or damage to certain unaccompanied property and undeclared valuables on board resulting from such things as fire or theft.
+We may have the right to limit our liability for loss or damage to goods or people under the Merchant Shipping Act 1995, including in relation to the carriage of passengers and their luggage by sea.
+This Act sets upper limits on what we have to pay for death or personal injury to people who are not passengers and allows us to exclude our liability altogether for loss of or damage to certain unaccompanied property and undeclared valuables on board resulting from such things as fire or theft.
 If we are able to limit our liability under the Merchant Shipping Act 1995 (in respect of carriage of passengers and their luggage by sea) then our liability will be limited, as appropriate, under this Act.

 The Rules set out in the Schedule to the Carriage of Goods by Sea Act 1971 apply to our contract with you if we carry your Goods, save that Article I rules (a),(c),(d), Article III rule 8, Article IV rules 3,5(a),(b),(f),(g) shall be deleted.

-Hovertravel’s liability for loss or damage to or in connection with Goods shall in all circumstances and in every respect be limited to £100 (one hundred pounds) per passenger ticket.
-If Hovertravel issues a receipt for Goods Hovertravel will treat it as if it were a bill of lading.
+Hovertravel’s liability for loss or damage to or in connection with Goods shall in all circumstances and in every respect be limited to £50 (fifty pounds) per ticket covering arrangement for carriage of Goods.
+If Hovertravel issues a receipt for Goods, Hovertravel will treat it as if it were a bill of lading.

 Legislation limiting our liability

 The Hovercraft (Civil Liability) Order 1986 relating to the Carriage by Air Act 1961, the Carriage by Air (Supplementary Provisions) Act 1962 and the Merchant Shipping Act 1995 as in force under English law applies to these Booking Terms and Conditions.
 This limits our liability for death or personal injury or loss of or damage to goods.
-A copy of the Hovercraft (Civil Liability) Order 1986 is available on request.
+A copy of the Hovercraft (Civil Liability) Order 1986 or other Acts are available on request.